intel/AccessibilityPlaybook/src/for-contributors.md

 Creating a [contributing file](https://docs.github.com/en/communities/setting-up-your-project-for-healthy-contributions/setting-guidelines-for-repository-contributors) for your repository is a great way to let people know how they can contribute to your project.
 There are several common places to put a <code>contributing</code> file (the project root, in a folder like <code>docs</code> or <code>.github</code>).
 We prefer putting it in the project root as it's easier for people to find.

 In your <code>contributing</code> file, you should clearly state that contributors with disabilities are welcome.
 You should also invite them to contact the project team if they need an accommodation to be able to contribute.
-For example: XXXXXXXXXX
+A good place to put contact details relating to accessibility is in the <code>accessibility.md</code> file in the root of your repo.

 Consider adapting the [Contributor Covenant](https://www.contributor-covenant.org/) code of conduct for open source communities.
 This document clearly lays out expectations for anyone contributing to your project.